Kometa-Team/Kometa/docs/metadata/builders/tmdb.md

 Finds the movies/shows in TMDb's [Popular Movies](https://www.themoviedb.org/movie)/[Popular Shows](https://www.themoviedb.org/tv) list.

+Use `tmdb_region` with this builder to set the region.

 The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.

 ```yaml